awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 + You can't launch your domain within a VPC that uses dedicated tenancy\.
 You must use a VPC with tenancy set to **Default**\.
 + After you place a domain within a VPC, you can't move it to a different VPC\.
 However, you can change the subnets and security group settings\.
 + Compared to public domains, VPC domains display less information in the Amazon ES console\.
 Specifically, the **Cluster health** tab does not include shard information, and the **Indices** tab is not present at all\.
 + To access the default installation of Kibana for a domain that resides within a VPC, users must have access to the VPC\.
 This process varies by network configuration, but likely involves connecting to a VPN or managed network or using a proxy server or transit gateway\.
-To learn more, see [About Access Policies on VPC Domains](#es-vpc-security), the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/), and [Controlling Access to Kibana](es-kibana.md#es-kibana-access)\.
+To learn more, see [About access policies on VPC domains](#es-vpc-security), the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/), and [Controlling access to Kibana](es-kibana.md#es-kibana-access)\.

-## About Access Policies on VPC Domains<a name="es-vpc-security"></a>
+## About access policies on VPC domains<a name="es-vpc-security"></a>

 Placing your Amazon ES domain within a VPC provides an inherent, strong layer of security\.
 When you create a domain with public access, the endpoint takes the following form: